Where to Place Smoke Detectors in a Home: Smoke Alarm Placement

 Clean dust and dirt off regularly because sensors can get blocked.

-Don’t wait until you get a chirp telling you the battery is low to do anything, stay proactive.
-It’s a small effort for huge peace of mind.
+Don’t wait until you get a chirp telling you the battery is low to do anything; stay proactive.
+It’s a small effort for a huge peace of mind.

 Can You Install Smoke Detectors Yourself?